sulu/SuluCommunityBundle/UPGRADE.md

 ## 2.0.0 (unreleased)

+### Events changed

+The general `CommunityEvent` class was removed and replaced with:

+ - `UserRegisteredEvent`
+ - `UserCompletedEvent`
+ - `UserPasswordForgotEvent`
+ - `UserPasswordResetedEvent`
+ - `UserRegisteredEvent`
+ - `UserProfileSavedEvent`

+which all extend from the new `AbstractCommunityEvent`.

+Also the Event constants were moved from `CommunityManager` to a new `CommunityEvents` class and matches the new classnames now.

 ### Address entity changed

 If you implemented a custom ProfileType you need to change the country field to countryCode: